-- 1. A plan shall be developed for iIn-service training will be provided for bilingual, ESL, and mainstream teachers; administrators who supervise bilingual/ESL programs; and administrators and any personnel who observe and evaluate teachers of ELLs.
-The plan shall based on their needs and to include instructional strategies and appropriate assessments to help LEP students ELLs meet the Core Curriculum Content Standards and the WIDA English Language development Proficiency sStandards.
-All ESL and bilingual teachers shall will receive training in the use of the ESL curriculum. - 2.
-The Professional Development Plan of the school district shall include the needs of bilingual and ESL teachers, which that shall be addressed through in-service training.
+- 1. A plan shall be developed for in-service training for bilingual, ESL, and mainstream teachers; administrators who supervise bilingual/ESL programs; and administrators and any personnel who observe and evaluate teachers of ELLs.
+The plan shall include instructional strategies and appropriate assessments to help ELLs meet the Core Curriculum Content Standards and the WIDA English language development standards.
+All ESL and bilingual teachers shall receive training in the use of the ESL curriculum. - 2.
+The Professional Development Plan of the school district shall include the needs of bilingual and ESL teachers, which shall be addressed through in-service training.